infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### export_options: `json`

 - **header**: `bool` *Optional*
-  Whether to display table header or not:
+  Whether to display table header or not.
+Works with **.csv** files only:
   - `True`: Display table header.
   - `False`: (Default) Do not display table header.